 - PicoSure and PicoWay – deliver ultra-short pulses for minimal downtime

-Each laser is suited to different pigmentation depths and skin types.
+Each laser treatment for pigmentation is suited to different depths and skin types.
 A skilled dermatologist will select the most appropriate option for your unique skin condition.

 Benefits of Laser Pigmentation Removal

-Who Is a Good Candidate for Laser Treatment?
+Who Is a Good Candidate for Laser Treatment for Pigmentation?

 Most people with persistent pigmentation, especially those who’ve tried topical treatments without success, are potential candidates.
 However, skin type matters.
 Individuals with darker skin tones need careful evaluation, as certain lasers may increase the risk of post-treatment pigmentation changes.